cables-gl/cables_docs/md/5_writing_ops/dev_callbacks/dev_callbacks.md

 ### canvas resize

-Whenever the canvas is resized `onResize` gets called.
+Whenever the canvas is resized a `resize` event is fired, you can add a listener to this event to handle canvas-size changes in your ops.

 ```javascript
 op.patch.cgl.addEventListener("resize",onResize);